 Prize winners will be notified by email or phone.
 Council will obtain consent from the prize winners if council wishes to publish any media articles or social media posts relating to the prize winners.

-For any enquiries relating to this survey, contact council’s Community Planning and Development Manager via council’s Customer Contact Centre.
+For any enquiries relating to this survey, contact council’s Community Planning and Engagement team via council’s Customer Contact Centre (07) 5475 7272.